WorkCover entitlements for stress claims

 Reasonable management action

-Central to stress compensation claims is whether or not your manager behaved in a'reasonable' way when discussing your performance or making changes to your employment.
-These discussions include: disciplinary action, potential termination, refusal to provide a promotion, pay rise or requested leave, alterations to your role and/or the need for increased performance.
+Central to mental injury compensation claims is whether or not your employer acted in a 'reasonable' way when discussing your performance or making changes to your employment.
+These discussions include:

 Pre-existing injury or illness